luktomaszewski/spatial-spring/README.md

 # Spatial Spring

-Spring Boot + Hibernate Spatial + PostGIS
+Spring Boot + Hibernate Spatial + PostGIS + GeoJSON

 ## How to run

 #### using docker-compose